Go-astronomy logo

 (LOOP-us)

-The Southern constellation of Lupus, the Wolf, is best viewed in Summer during the month of June.
+Lupus is the 46th largest constellation.
 It's brightest star is Men at magnitude 2.30.
 The boundary of the Lupus constellation contains 8 stars that host known exoplanets.

 1. Pronunciation: